-- 1. For each reportable contribution and expenditure under section 16.1-08.1-02.4, the threshold for reporting is one hundred dollars for any person engaged in activities described in subdivision e of subsection 13 of section 16.1-08.1-01. - 2.
-For contributions received from an out-of-state contributor, a person engaged in activities described in subdivision e of subsection 13 of section 16.1-08.1-01 shall include the following information regarding each sub contributor that has stated a contribution is for the express purpose of furthering the passage or defeat of a ballot measure in the statements required under section 16.1-08.1-02.4: - a.
-A designation as to whether any person contributed in excess of one hundred dollars of the total contribution;

-- b.
-The name and mailing address of each sub contributor that contributed in excess of one hundred dollars of the total contribution; - c.
-The contribution amounts of each disclosed sub contributor; and - d.
-The occupation, employer, and address for the employer's principal place of business of each disclosed sub contributor. - 3.
+- 1. For each reportable contribution and expenditure under section 16.1-08.1-02.4, the threshold for reporting is one hundred dollars for any person engaged in activities described in subdivision e of subsection 12 of section 16.1-08.1-01. - For contributions received from any contributor, a person engaged in activities described in subdivision e of subsection 12 of section 16.1-08.1-01 shall include the following information regarding each subcontributor that has stated a contribution is for the express purpose of furthering the passage or defeat of a ballot measure in the statements required under section 16.1-08.1-02.4: - a.
+A designation as to whether any person contributed in excess of one hundred dollars of the total contribution; - b.
+The name and mailing address of each subcontributor that contributed in excess of one hundred dollars of the total contribution; - c.
+The contribution amounts of each disclosed subcontributor; and - d.
+The occupation, employer, and address for the employer's principal place of business of each disclosed subcontributor. - 3.
 An initiative and referendum sponsoring committee also shall file a disclosure statement by the date the secretary of state approves the petition for circulation, and shall file an additional statement on the date the petitions containing the required number of signatures are submitted to the secretary of state for review.
 The statements required under this subsection must be in the same form as the year-end statements under section 16.1-08.1-02.4. - 4.
 A sponsoring committee shall file a statement regarding its intent to compensate circulators before paying for petitions to be circulated.

 16.1-08.1-03.2.
 Political committee and candidate registration.
-(Effective through January 31, 2018)